The Cairngorms Up-Close: Gallery

 Where and when encountered: Nethy Bridge on 25 August 2022

-About: This species has a somewhat patchy distribution in Great Britain and is associated with umbellifers.
+About: This species of plant bug has a somewhat patchy distribution in Great Britain and is associated with umbellifers such as hogweed and wild angelica.

-Date range for adult records: 2 June to 25 August
+Date range for live (non-diapausing) adult records: 2 June to 24 September (115 days)

 Orthotylus adenocarpi